mabdullahasim/stock-market-twitter-bot/README.md

     Pandas & NumPy (for data manipulation)

     YFinance (for stock market data)

-    AWS Lambda (for serverless deployment)

     OpenAI API (for summarizing or formatting news, if used)

-    Pandas & NumPy (for data manipulation)

-    YFinance (for stock market data)

     AWS Lambda (for serverless deployment)